EntTheTree/Webnovel-1/The reincarnation of Esther Nikodemus (draft 1) /All chapters.md

 “You goddamn demon\!”

-The blade sliced through the air, through his neck, sending his head flying.
-Rolling on the bloodied floor, his eyes were still open in shock.
+The blade sliced cleanly through his neck sending his head flying.
+Rolling on the dirty floor, his eyes were still open.

 “Esther\!”
 He turned toward me.
 Blood had spattered all over his clothes and face.
+But I didn’t mind.

 “Oh my goddess, let me get you out of here.”
 He began untying my hands and legs.

 “Dad…”

-“It’s okay, I’m here, It’s okay.”
+“Yes, your dad is here, I’m here.

 “It hurts…”